 For shoes any type of heel can work so long as it’s pink.
 This is a “Think Pink” costume.
 To be honest as long as the shoe is pink go for it.
 Maybe not a sneakers though.

-In Notre Dame de Paris, Fleur de Lys is typically blonde.
-Her as a blonde is a foil to Esmeralda.
+In Notre Dame de Paris, Fleur de Lys is typically blonde, the foil to Esmeralda.
 Some productions however opted to have Fleur de Lys use their natural hair colors.
-However in those productions the Fleur de Lys had straighten and Esmeralda has wavy hair.
+In those productions the Fleur de Lys straighten their locks and the Esmeralda has wavy hair.
 So if you don’t not want to wear a wig or dye your hair at least straighten it.
 You can also add flowers or crystal into your hairstyle.

 Do you live in or near Montreal?
 Or are you planning on visiting Montreal or Quebec during Aug 2nd through the 12th?
 Do you like Notre Dame de Paris and what to see it?
 Or have you never seen it and would like the chance?